 Details how long the council will retain documents.
 Read the full document retention & disposal policy

 Describes how the Town Clerk, as the Responsible Financial Officer, keeps the council's finances in order and prepares accounts.

-Read the full financial regulations document.
+Read the full financial regulations document on the 'Financial' page.